grimmpp/audiobox-for-kids/README.md

 * Menu to configure and map the nfc tags
 * Timeout for menus (default 60s)
 * Start sound which plays after arduino is initialized
-* Keep alive logic for power banks
+* Keep alive logic for power banks (See [PowerBankKeepAliveManager.h](/lib/PowerBankKeepAliveManager/PowerBankKeepAliveManager.h))